 The types of fees we may fund in your plan include:

-• funding to reimburse the aged care system for support they provide to you.
+- funding to reimburse the aged care system for support they provide to you.
 This may include some supplements and the basic care subsidy.
-This appears in your plan as “Cross-billing Payments For Residential Aged Care Subsidies And Supplements”.
-We will pay this automatically.
-You don’t need to do anything with this item.
+This appears in your plan as ‘Cross-billing Payments For Residential Aged Care Subsidies And Supplements’.
+We’ll pay this automatically.
+You don’t need to do anything with this item

-• other care and accommodation costs you’re asked to pay from your own money.
+- other aged care costs you’re asked to pay from your own money.
 When we agree to fund these costs, we’ll reimburse you for these.
-You or your plan manager must manage this funding.
+You or your registered plan manager must manage this funding.
 Learn more about how you can manage your funded supports.

 Learn more about who is responsible for funding aged care fees and charges.